-E. Estimated Tax Underpayment Penalty
+D. Underpayment of Estimated Tax Penalty

 The department imposes the estimated tax underpayment penalty on any late payment or underpayment of a required installment of estimated tax.
-Refer to Arizona Form 220 for further details.
+Refer to Arizona Form 220/PTE for further details.
 The penalty imposed is the penalty prescribed by A.R.S. § 43-582 for the applicable period.